Prosthennops: Range

 Fossil finds date to the North American land mammal ages Late Clarendonian and Hemphillian, falling within the Late Miocene.
 Prosthennops is known from the United States, Mexico, Honduras and Costa Rica.
 In the Curré Formation in the Costa Rican province of Puntarenas, part of the right mandible, molars, parts of the canines and incisors, and a phalanx have been found to be 5.8 million years old.
 Prosthennops is found in a 12-million-year-old stratum of the lagerstätten Ashfall Fossil Beds, predating the ash layer.

-Habitat

 Ecology

 Prosthennops co-occurred with other peccaries such as Platygonus and Protherohyus.
 It was an omnivore, feeding on plants, nuts, roots and small animals.

 Prosthennops is a typical member of the taiassuids, widespread in North America during the Miocene.
 It appears to have been a relatively specialised form, perhaps along the same evolutionary line that later led to the appearance of elongated snouted peccary forms such as Mylohyus.